-The Trustees, and Advisors, have extensive knowledge in the fields of ornithology, conservation, captive management, research processes, animal physiology, zoology and strong links to the zoo industry, welfare organisations and tertiary education providers.
+The Trustees, office holders and advisors, have extensive knowledge in the fields of ornithology, conservation, captive management, research processes, animal physiology, zoology and strong links to the zoo industry and tertiary education providers.

 Trustees and Office holders